cvan/aframe-firebase-component/README.md

 A Firebase component for [A-Frame](https://aframe.io).

 Comes with a Firebase broadcast component for multiuser experiences out-of-the-box by syncing entities' component data to Firebase realtime database.
+The parent-child relationships between entities are maintained as well as long as all entities in the hierarchy have the `broadcast` component attached.

 To deploy when setting up Firebase in the Console, go into *Auth*, and add your GitHub pages domain (e.g., `ngokevin.github.io`).
 If you scene allows any user, then go into *Database*, click on *Rules*, and set both the `.read` and `.write` to `true`.

 ### Properties